 The fair value for stock options granted during the year ended December 31, 2012 under the 2010 Plan was estimated using the binomial option pricing model.
 The volatility assumption was estimated based on the price volatility of the shares of comparable companies in the internet media business because the Company did not have sufficient trading history and therefore did not have data to calculate expected volatility of the price of the underlying ordinary shares over the expected term of the option.
 The expected term was estimated based on the resulting output of the binomial option pricing model.
 The risk-free rate was based on the market yield of US Treasury Bonds & Notes with maturity terms equal to the expected term of the option awards.
 Forfeitures were estimated based on historical experience.
 The suboptimal exercise factors of 1.5 and 2.5 for the employees and directors, respectively, are based on the Company's research on the early exercise behavior of employees and directors with stock options.
-The dividend yield of 8.35% and 11.15% are based on the Company's estimated dividend distribution for the stock options granted during the year ended December 31, 2012.
+The dividend distribution for the stock options granted during the year ended December 31, 2012.